Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: Introduction

+The precise functional analytic setting, including boundary conditions, will be stated in Section~\ref{prelim}.
+Here, let us give an overview about the main challenges.
-Most of the analysis of 4D-VAR problems has been carried out in finite dimensions, due to its practical widespread use; analytical results in function spaces are rather scarce.
-Let us remark that pointwise observations in space are important in practice, since the location of many observation stations and measurement devices is fixed, while the acquisition may occur at different time intervals.
-Indeed, a main analytical challenge consists in considering, within the cost functional, both pointwise-in-space observations of the state and an $L^2$-energy for the background error, to mimic the structure of problem \eqref{eq:4d-var}.

-In this regard, let us start by mentioning the seminal paper \cite{le1986variational} and the more recent contributions \cite{le2017variational,korn2021strong}, where the 4D-VAR problem is posed and treated in Hilbert or Banach spaces using a general Bayesian setting.
-Although mathematically rigorous, the Bayesian framework considered there departs from the finite-dimensional problem \eqref{eq:4d-var}, as the norms in the cost functional are significantly different.
-In fact, to get well-posedness, artificial stronger norms in either the observation error or the background error terms typically appear.
+Most of the analysis of $4D$-VAR problems has been carried out in finite dimensions due to its widespread practical use; analytical results in function spaces are relatively scarce.
+Pointwise observations in space are important in practice since the location of many observation stations and measurement devices is fixed, while the acquisition may occur at different time intervals.
+Indeed, a main analytical challenge is to obtain well-posedness of pointwise-in-space observations of the state for an $L^2$-energy for the background error in the cost functional, to mimic the structure of problem~\eqref{eq:4d-var}.
+In this regard, let us start by mentioning the seminal paper~\cite{le1986variational} and the more recent contributions~\cite{le2017variational,JC_Pau,korn2021strong}, where the $4D$-VAR problem is posed and treated in Hilbert or Banach spaces using a general Bayesian setting.
+Although mathematically rigorous, the Bayesian framework considered there departs from the finite-dimensional problem~\eqref{eq:4d-var}, as the norms in the cost functional are significantly different.
 Pointwise-in-space observations of the state together with an $L^2$-energy for the background error cannot be considered within this framework.

-An alternative path consists in exploiting the regularity properties of the underlying PDE model, at least for some type of nonlinear parabolic equations.
-However, for a lot of problems typically considered, imposing a continuity requirement on the state involves additional assumptions or restrictions, such as requiring continuity of the initial state or further constraints on the controls, see, e.g., \cite{RayZid1999} for semilinear problems, and \cite{korn2021strong} for an atmospheric primitive-equations model, which would require in turn either a much stronger norm for the background error or additional pointwise box constraints on $u$, to get well-posedness of the data assimilation problem (see also \cite{JC_Pau}).
-Nevertheless, parabolic optimal control problems and related regularity analysis are an active field of research even for quasilinear PDEs, e.g., \cite{meinlschmidt2016Rehberg, casaschrysafinosquasilinear, bonifacius2018second, hoppeneitzel2022}, where the latter paper also works with continuity in order to handle state constraints.